deeanalyst/pipe-network-testnet/firestarter/README.md

 ```
 pipe swap-sol-for-pipe <amount>
 ```
-Now that you have gotten some tokens, you can now make uploads, downloads, encryptions and decryptions, etc.

 ##### Things to Note Before Firstarter test Operations
 - For every file or folder you want to perform any actions on for which Firestarter was built, make sure the file is in the `pipe` folder before you perform the operation.
 - You must rename the file.